GiteonCaulfied/COMP4560_stokes_ml_project/references/dois.md

 # AutoEncoders (ConvAE) was proposed
 doi:10.1007/978-3-642-21735-7_7

+# Seminal paper in which the ML architecture of Convolutional
+# LSTM networks was proposed
+# Note: there is also a DOI, but when I put it here as
+# doi:10.5555/2969239.2969329
+# then the julia script generates an error when processing it
+# not sure why ... to investigate
+arxiv:1506.04214

 ###################################################

 # (some) State of the art references on ML-based approaches for Mantle convection